Is Oman Safe to Visit? Essential Travel Safety Tips

 People being called to prayer at the Sultan Qaboos Grand Mosque, Muscat, Oman Photo © Getty Images/Dale Johnson

 Oman, a fascinating and beautiful destination in the Arabian Peninsula, is renowned for its safety and welcoming atmosphere.
 Despite its location in a region often highlighted for geopolitical tension, Oman stands out as a secure destination for travelers.
 However, it's important to stay informed about local laws and potential risks.
-Here's a comprehensive guide to help you navigate Oman safely in 2024.
+Here's a comprehensive guide to help you navigate Oman safely.

 Yes.
 Oman remains one of the safest countries in the Middle East, characterized by its wealth, strict legal system, and the hospitality of its people.
-Although violent crime is rare, and petty crime rates are low, occasional assaults against women or those camping in remote areas have been reported.
+With a score of 0.0 on the Global Terrorism Index, the threat of terrorism is minimal.
+Although violent crime is rare, and petty crime rates are low, robbery and car theft do sometimes occur, and occasional assaults against those camping in remote areas have been reported.
 To ensure your safety:

 • Secure your valuables: Always keep your belongings secure and be vigilant, particularly in busy areas.